The Mysterious Traveler

 An Opening Narration:

-Host: "Have you ever seen a house that made you say automatically, 'That house was just made for a murder.'?
+Host: "Have you ever seen a house that made you say automatically, 'That house was just made for a murder'?
 Of course you have.
 But until now, you've never wanted to own such a house.
 But now your name is Andrew Hollins.
-You're in the 40s, and all your life, you've been outwardly respectable.
+You're in your 40s, and all your life, you've been outwardly respectable.
 Now, suddenly, you feel trapped.
 Completely trapped by your marriage to your wife, Jocaster, who rules you with an iron hand.
-That's why, when you find this bleak, lonely house on the shore of the Pacific ocean, your heart leaps with joy.
+That's why, when you find this bleak, lonely house on the shore of the Pacific Ocean, your heart leaps with joy.
 Because it's a house... just made for murder."

 An Ending Narration and Standard Closing:

-SFX: Train Whistle blows.
+SFX: Train whistle blows.
 The clacky-clack noise heard inside of a train plays in the background.

 Host: "This is the Mysterious Traveler again.
 Poor Andrew.
 Even in death, Jocaster had him under her thumb.
 Yes, they had both left the house inside 48 hours, just as she had sworn.
 That's the trouble with a house just built for a murder.
 Too many people may have the same idea.
-So, if you're every tempted to dig a grave in your cellar, be sure no one else had the idea first, or you may get into trouble.
+So, if you're ever tempted to dig a grave in your cellar, be sure no one else had the idea first, or you may get into trouble.
 In fact, it may be better if you just forget the whole thing and -- Ohhh, you have to get off here...
 I'm sorry!...
 I'm sure we'll meet again.
 I take this same train every week at this same time."

 SFX: Train Whistle blows and train sounds fade out.